 The target groups for the project outcomes are the Agency staff (aiming to inform Agency work) and decision-makers at national, regional and local levels who aim to promote learner and family voices in decision-making.

-An indirect target group will be other stakeholders involved in implementing programmes for learner and family participation, empowerment and decision-making (i.e. stakeholders from partner organisations and other civil society organisations).
+An indirect target group is other stakeholders involved in implementing programmes for learner and family participation, empowerment and decision-making (i.e. stakeholders from partner organisations and other civil society organisations).

 Project activities and outputs

-In Phase 1, desk research activities include analysing key policy and research literature on why learners and families should be involved in decision-making and how to effectively involve them.
-Activities also include collecting and analysing examples from previous Agency work and member countries’ efforts to involve learners and families in decision-making.
+In Phase 1, desk research activities included analysing key policy and research literature on why learners and families should be involved in decision-making and how to effectively involve them.
+Activities also included collecting and analysing examples from previous Agency work and member countries’ efforts to involve learners and families in decision-making.

-The project findings will lead to key messages on how future Agency work and Agency member countries can include the voices of learners and their families.
+The project findings led to key messages on how future Agency work and Agency member countries can include the voices of learners and their families.

 - A literature review.
 This review provides the theoretical background for the VIA project.
 It summarises important European and international policy information on the topic and sets out key research knowledge from the past 20 years.
 The review’s key findings highlight important considerations for involving learners and families more systematically in educational decision-making at all levels.

 - A project report.
-The report will provide a focused rationale and key policy and research evidence on effective ways to include learner and family voices in education decision-making.
-It will also present effective approaches, relevant examples from past Agency projects and specific national efforts to integrate learner and family voices into policy-making and implementation.
-It will present the ‘VIA framework for meaningful participation’ and will conclude with key messages for future work to meaningfully involve learners and families.
+The report provides a focused rationale and key policy and research evidence on effective ways to include learner and family voices in education decision-making.
+It also illustrates relevant examples from past Agency projects and specific national efforts to integrate learner and family voices into policy-making and implementation.
+It presents the ‘VIA framework for meaningful participation’ and concludes with key messages for future work to meaningfully involve learners and families.

 - An online toolkit.
-The toolkit will provide guidance on how to act upon and truly embed learner and family voices in decision-making.
-It will include main principles and specific step-by-step guidelines, approaches, tools, methodologies, innovative practices and direction to action.
-It will also present examples from Agency member countries, showing practical ways of involving learners and families.
+The toolkit provides guidance on how to act upon and truly embed learner and family voices in decision-making.
+It includes main principles and specific step-by-step guidelines, approaches, tools, methodologies, innovative practices and direction to action.
+It also presents examples from Agency member countries, showing practical ways of involving learners and families.

 Mangiaracina, A., Kefallinou, A., Kyriazopoulou, M. and Watkins, A., 2021.
 ‘Learners’ Voices in Inclusive Education Policy Debates’ Education Sciences, 2021, 11 (10), 599.